 In light of this, perhaps it’s more helpful to ask: “Is it safe to take herbal medicines in conjunction with GP prescribed drugs?”

-I think you’ll agree this is an entirely different question; one that both the newspaper article and all practising herbalists should rightly be asking.
+I think you’ll agree this is an entirely different question; one that both the newspaper article and all practising herbalists should quite rightly be asking.

 The Pharmaceutical Problem

 With a significant percentage of the population regularly taking medications such as beta-blockers and statins, you can understand why this might be a genuine concern.
-Hundreds of new pharmaceutical drugs are brought to market every year, and as herbal medicines have never been traditionally prescribed alongside powerful drugs, information about potential complications isn’t well documented.
+Hundreds of new pharmaceutical drugs are brought to market every year, and as herbal medicines have never been traditionally prescribed alongside powerful drugs, information about potential interactions isn’t well documented.

 Furthermore, as many people take more than one prescription drug (often to offset the side-effects of the others) the picture becomes even more confused.

-Interactions between herbal medicines and drugs can potentially happen, but this scenario can be completed avoided by seeking out the advice of an experienced herbal practitioner.
+Interactions between herbal medicines and drugs can potentially happen, but this scenario can be completed avoided by seeking the advice of an experienced herbal practitioner.
 Unfortunately, most people’s first point of call is not their local herbalist but “Doctor Google.”

 One of the first questions you’ll find on my client health questionnaire is “Are you currently taking any GP prescribed medication or any over the counter supplements?”